ccdale/ccabin/README.md

 ln -s ${HOME}/src/ccabin/start-and-place.sh ${HOME}/bin/
 ```

+## vagrant-npm-setup.sh

+This script will setup a nodejs development vagrant environment in this directory.

+It will download the latest version of the ubuntu 18.04 box (if you don't already have it)

+It then creates a virtualbox vagrant machine and installs
+* curl
+* git
+* vim-pathogen
+* vim-fugitive
+* nodejs
+* npm

+from the ubuntu repositories.

+It will then use npm to install the nodejs virtual env. application `n`

+Using `n` it will update nodejs to the current stable version

 ## vpnonoff.sh
 script to toggle, turn on or turn off your Network Manager based VPN
 connection.